PyChina/weekly/content/Issue/issue-407.md

 - [用 NSA 来学习 Python](https://pycoders.com/link/3540/web)
     + TWITTER.COM/CHRIS_SWENSON

-“I put in a FOIA request to the NSA for their Python training materials and got back a 400-page printout of their COMP 3321 training course.
-So, I scanned and OCR’d it.
-Here is a PDF (warning: 118 MB)”
+"I put in a FOIA request to the NSA for their Python training materials and got back a 400-page printout of their COMP 3321 training course.
+So, I scanned and OCR'd it.
+Here is a PDF (warning: 118 MB)"

 (`是也乎:`